secrierlab/EMT/README.md

 ## HMM_macrostates_EMT
 This folder contains the code to perform the segmentation of the EMT trajectory and to identify the macrostates of EMT
+- **run_hmm.R:** This script contain the code to run the segmentation and perform the identification of the EMT states

 ## extrinsic_hallmarks
 This folder contains the code to quantify the extrinsic hallmarks of EMT